Description

 Risk and Exploitability

-Because the vulnerability resides in the kernel, exploitation requires the attacker to trigger a malformed pinmux property, likely via a crafted device tree or custom driver.
-While no CVSS or EPSS score is available and the flaw is not listed in CISA KEV, the nature of a kernel panic implies a high severity.
-The attack vector is inferred to be local or via a privileged code path that can supply the malformed property.
+The vulnerability resides in kernel code and requires an attacker to provide a malformed "pinmux" property, likely via a custom driver or crafted device tree.
+The EPSS score of < 1% indicates a very low exploitation probability, and the issue is not listed in the CISA KEV catalog.
+The attack vector is inferred to be local or to any privileged code path that can inject the malformed property.
 Prompt patching is recommended to eliminate this risk.

 Remediation